Beverley Owen: Career

 In 1956, Owen appeared in her first TV role in As the World Turns.
 Owen appeared on the shows The Doctors, Kraft Mystery Theatre, The Virginian, Wagon Train, and Another World, and in the 1964 feature film Bullet for a Badman, starring Audie Murphy, after which she got the role of Marilyn Munster on The Munsters.
 In 1972, she played Dr. Paula McCrea for nine months in the soap opera Another World.

 Personal life

 Owen left The Munsters after 13 episodes to marry future Sesame Street writer and producer Jon Stone in Newfane, Vermont, on June 27, 1964.
 They were married for 10 years until 1974.
 She had two daughters, Polly and Kate.
 After her divorce in 1974, she continued to pursue her studies in early American history and earned a master's degree in 1989.

 Death

-Owen's daughter Polly confirmed that the actress died of ovarian cancer on February 21, 2019, at the age of 81.
-Butch Patrick, her co-star on The Munsters, released a Facebook statement on February 24, 2019, stating, "Beautiful Beverly Owen has left us.
+Owen's daughter Polly said that the actress died of ovarian cancer on February 21, 2019, at the age of 81.
+Butch Patrick, her co-star on The Munsters, released a Facebook statement on February 24, 2019, stating, "Beautiful Beverley Owen has left us.
 What a sweet soul.
 I had the biggest crush on her.
 RIP Bev and thanks for your 13 memorable Marilyn Munster episodes."